DynamoMTL/shopify-pipeline/README.md

-# Pipeify - A modern pipeline for Shopify theme development
+# Shopify Pipeline - A modern pipeline for Shopify theme development

-Pipeify aims at giving you access to a better, smoother and more modern workflow for building, testing and deploying Shopify themes and websites.
+Shopify Pipeline aims at giving you access to a better, smoother and more modern workflow for building, testing and deploying Shopify themes and websites.

 It is built on top of [Webpack 2](https://webpack.github.io/) and uses tools such as [ESlint](http://eslint.org/), [Babel](https://babeljs.io/), [Sass](http://sass-lang.com/), [SVGO](https://github.com/svg/svgo), [Theme Kit](https://shopify.github.io/themekit/), [Stylelint](https://stylelint.io/) and [Jest](https://facebook.github.io/jest/) to help you count on features like ES6+ support, module bundling, hot module reloading, automatic watch-and-deploy, JS unit testing, asset fingerprinting, and much more!